Dr Peter Adams

 - Location: 8.50aa E C Stoner

-Peter Adams is a University Academic Fellowship and part of the Molecular and Nanoscale Physics group (2015-current).
+Peter Adams is a lecturer on a University Academic Fellowship position and part of the Molecular and Nanoscale Physics group (2015-current).
 This followed a Postdoctoral Research Scholar position at Los Alamos National Laboratory, USA (2012-2014), and PhD and BSc at University of Sheffield, UK (2004-2007; 2007-2011).

 Various techniques are used to fully characterize the proteins, membranes and new devices from the micro- to the nanoscale.
 These include atomic force microscopy, electron microscopy fluorescence microscopy, spectroscopy, DLS, QCM, etc. We are always looking towards the latest, state-of-the-art technologies to enable the next breakthrough.
 Success in these efforts will represent a major advance in the controlled design of 3-D complex, functional biomaterials.